-As discussed in more detail under the caption "Compensation Discussion and Analysis - Structure and Components of the Executive Compensation Program" above, in 2018, the Company's compensation program was comprised of base salary and equity awards under the 2018 STIP, with the exception of Louis Haddad, the Company's President and Chief Executive Officer, and Eric Apperson, the Company's President of Construction, who also received discretionary grants of restricted stock in the dollar amounts of \$225,000 and \$25,000, respectively, in 2018 (see "-Discretionary Restricted Stock Awards" below).
+As discussed in more detail under the caption "Compensation Discussion and Analysis - Structure and Components of the Executive Compensation Program" above, in 2019, the Company's compensation program was comprised of base salary and equity awards under the 2019 STIP, with the exception of Michael O'Hara, the Company's Chief Financial Officer, who also received a discretionary grant of restricted stock in the dollar amount of \$152,000, in 2019 (see "-Discretionary Restricted Stock Awards" below).
 The Compensation Committee does not allocate a fixed percentage of the NEO compensation packages to each of these elements and may, in its discretion, elect to change the mix of compensation between cash and equity in any particular year to achieve an appropriate balance among these elements and to incentivize our NEOs to focus on financial and operating results in the near term and the creation of stockholder value over the long term.